 The theory is that to create a more alkaline balance in your body, you should drink water with a higher pH.
 There are two types of alkaline water, the first is created naturally where spring water runs over rocks high in elements such as calcium, silica, magnesium and potassium.
 The second type is made artificially by running tap water through an ionizing machine that uses titanium or platinum to alter the pH.

 There is a lot of bad nutrition science information out there that claims that consuming foods and drink with a high pH (alkaline) will prevent your body from become too acidic – which is a huge over simplification of many different complicated processes.
 The body has different pH requirements for different organs and it maintains homeostasis without the need for intervention.
 To date there isn’t enough evidence to support any of the claims made about the benefits of alkaline or ionized water.

 Drink tap water.
-As much as you need, whenever you are thirsty.
+Listen to your body and drink as much as you need, whenever you are thirsty, and regularly throughout the day.
 Help kids learn to drink to their thirst by always having water within easy reach.